NumberHound/web/Data.md

 [Reddit](https://www.reddit.com/r/datasets/) -- Reddit has a sub reddit which is specifically for datasets.

 [Socrata](https://opendata.socrata.com) -- Socrata has an open data store which cover a wide range of topics.

+[SportsData](https://sportsdata.io) -- Real time and historical sports data.
+To see what is available use the [Data Dictionary](https://sportsdata.io/developers/data-dictionary/nfl)

 [Tableau Public Sample Data](https://public.tableau.com/en-us/s/resources) -- has some great sample data sets to work with, as well as Web data connectors.
 These web connectors allow you to do things like analyze your own social media data.